 |308, 243 and 223 Extra long jags. |

 This is an option that will allow patches to clear muzzle

 brakes, tuners, etc. while a portion of the long bore riding

 shoulder still remains in the bore

 I also make custom jags for those rifles with tuners, flash suppressors or recoil reducing devices.
 I do this by making the jag with a longer then normal shoulder so that when the patch exits the device part of the long bore riding shoulder area is still in the barrel.
 These are custom made to various lengths depending on the length of the device that the patch has to clear.
+Customers that order extra long jags to accommodate muzzle brakes, tuners, etc. may also want to consider using wedge tips.
+This again helps to prevent accidentally pulling patches back into the device.
+Prices for these are quoted individually upon request.
 Note: The customer needs to provide the length from the end of the muzzle to the end of the device prior to us giving a quote.
-Prices for these are quoted individually upon request.